Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/UtilityNetwork/TraceUtilityNetwork/README.md

 5. Add a `GraphicsOverlay` with symbology that distinguishes starting locations from barriers.
 6. Identify features on the map and add a `Graphic` that represents its purpose (starting point or barrier) at the location of each identified feature.
 7. Create a `UtilityElement` for the identified feature.
-8. Determine the type of this element using its `NetworkSource.SourceType` property.
+8. Determine the type of this element using its `NetworkSource::SourceType` property.
 9. If the element is a junction with more than one terminal, display a terminal picker.
 Then set the junction's `terminal` property with the selected terminal.
-10. If an edge, set its `fractionAlongEdge` property using `GeometryEngine.fractionAlong`.
+10. If an edge, set its `fractionAlongEdge` property using `GeometryEngine::fractionAlong`.
 11. Add this `UtilityElement` to a collection of starting locations or barriers.
 12. Create `UtilityTraceParameters` with the selected trace type along with the collected starting locations and barriers (if applicable).
-13. Set the `UtilityTraceParameters.traceConfiguration` with the utility tier's `traceConfiguration` property.
+13. Set the `UtilityTraceParameters::traceConfiguration` with the utility tier's `traceConfiguration` property.
-14. Run a `UtilityNetwork.trace` with the specified parameters.
+14. Run a `UtilityNetwork::trace` with the specified parameters.
-15. For every `FeatureLayer` in the map, select the features using the `UtilityElement.objectId` from the filtered list of `UtilityElementTraceResult.elements`.
+15. For every `FeatureLayer` in the map, select the features using the `UtilityElement::objectId` from the filtered list of `UtilityElementTraceResult::elements`.

 ## Relevant API

-* GeometryEngine.fractionAlong
+* GeometryEngine::fractionAlong
 * ServiceGeodatabase
 * UtilityAssetType
 * UtilityDomainNetwork